 Welcome to McMaster’s Inclusive Teaching and Learning resource.
 Here we introduce five broad principles for inclusive teaching and provide concrete examples of how to put these principles into practice.

-This resource page was developed in partnership with the MacPherson Institute, the Equity and Inclusion Office, in line with the McMaster Equity, Inclusivity and Diversity Strategy, the McMaster Accessibility Council and staff, students and faculty.
+This resource page was developed in partnership with the MacPherson Institute, the Equity and Inclusion Office, in line with the McMaster Equity, Diversity and Inclusion (EDI) Strategy, the McMaster Accessibility Council and staff, students and faculty.
 We acknowledge and appreciate the work of Columbia University in their Inclusive Teaching Guide which we reference and recommend throughout this resource.

 While this resource page will provide some information with respect to inclusive teaching and learning consideration in relation to Indigenous education perspectives and learners, as well as Indigenous academic supports, please see the Indigenous Student Services website for more information about Indigenous programming, services, and supports at McMaster.